American Elasmobranch Society

 Article IX: Procedures

 Section 1.
 The American Elasmobranch Society (AES) administers all programs and activities free from discrimination based on race, color, national origin, age, sex, religion, marital status, sexual orientation, pregnancy, parenthood, or disability.
+All members of AES must abide by the AES Code of Ethics.
+Any AES member reporting a violation of any kind shall be protected by the AES Whistle Blower Policy.

 Section 2.
 Voting Procedures